sangeethnandakumar/Twileloop.EntraWrapper/README.md

         //You'll get HttpContext, an active running policy (see appsettings.json) to know a policy class's structure.
 Also a pre-parsed JWT token from which you can extract and explore claims during an authorization procedure.
         //Inject the rest of your required service and build up your logic.

-        //Return an EntraAuthorizationResult that can be called like
-        //return new EntraAuthorizationResult(true);  - Indicating you allow the request (200 OK)
-        //return new EntraAuthorizationResult(false);  - Indicating you blocked the request (403 FORBIDDEN + Global message as API response)
-        //return new EntraAuthorizationResult(false, 'My custom message');  - Indicating you blocked the request (403 FORBIDDEN + Overrided message as API response)

         //Here's my example logic...
         //As you see in appsettings.json below, For active policy I need to check how many scopes are required.
 Then I compare with scopes available in token.
 If all required scopes are not present I return false.
 You can design your own by looking at scopes, roles, or any other claim in your token as well as querying your DB or calling an API..